nathanchere/rms-letter-spider/README.md

-# RMS Open Letter Spider
+# RMS Mob Harassment Letter Spider

 This spider collects a list of the GitHub usernames of the RMS mob harrassment letter signatories for use with the [rms-letter-sigs Chrome Extension](https://github.com/nathanchere/rms-letter-sigs)